-Jim Bob and Michelle Duggar Talk About Josiah And Lauren’s Future Children
+Jim Bob And Michelle Duggar Talk About Josiah And Lauren’s Future Children

 Anna expressed her excitement about gaining a new sister-in-law in the family.
 Aside from complimenting the couple, she told them to enjoy their honeymoon.

-Josiah and Lauren got married at John Brown University Cathedral of the Ozarks in Siloam Springs, Arkansas earlier this month.
+Josiah and Lauren got married at John Brown University Cathedral of the Ozarks in Siloam Springs, Arkansas, earlier this month.
 In a video released to People magazine, the pair called their wedding day perfect.

 The entire family seemed to be involved in the special occasion.
-Lauren had eight bridesmaids who wore blush-colored dresses which were handmade by Josiah’s sister Jana and sister-in-law Anna.
+Lauren had eight bridesmaids who wore blush-colored dresses, which were handmade by Josiah’s sister, Jana, and sister-in-law, Anna.

-The bride’s father Dwain Swanson officiated the ceremony.
+The bride’s father, Dwain Swanson, officiated the ceremony.
 The newlyweds announced their engagement in March, two months after letting the world know that they had officially started courting.

 Before getting married, the pair were close family friends.
 Lauren has even previously been featured on the family’s previous TLC series 19 Kids And Counting.

-The family’s current show, Counting On will return to TLC Monday July 30 where the latest Duggar wedding will likely become a storyline.
+The family’s current show, Counting On, will return to TLC Monday, July 30, where the latest Duggar wedding will likely become a storyline.